Nicole Scherzinger Covers Up In Just A Towel, Flashes A Whole Lot Of Skin While Blowing A Kiss

-The brunette beauty took two close-up selfies which she shared with her millions of followers.
-One of the photos saw Nicole with a kissy-face as she puckered up her full lips within inches of the camera.
+The brunette beauty took two close-up selfies, which she shared with her millions of followers.
+One of the photos featured Nicole with a kissy-face as she puckered up her full lips within inches of the camera.
 She kept her eyes slightly open to block out the sun as she was photographed.
 Two hair clips were placed just above her forehead with protective pads to prevent her strands from crimping.
-Nicole’s long brunette locks were mostly down in loose waves and were pushed behind her back and in front of one of her shoulders.
+Nicole's long brunette locks were mostly down in loose waves and were pushed behind her back and in front of one of her shoulders.

 Her second photo proved to be a little more scandalous as she pulled back the camera a little bit to reveal she was just covering up with a white towel.
 The singer's entire upper chest was exposed, with her pronounced collar bone poking out.
 Her bronzed skin glimmered as she was photographed, reminiscent of her recent lengthy stay in Turks and Caicos.